kros-xd/HTML-final/README.md

 # HTML Final Project – Restaurant Menu 🍽️

 This repository contains my submission for the [Codédex](https://www.codedex.io) HTML Final Project.
-The goal is to build a fully functional **restaurant menu webpage** that includes a form for placing an order.
+The goal is to test one's proficiency in HTML by demonstrating what they've learned through a project.

-## 📄 Project Description
+## 📄 Project Instructions (These are for me and not important to anyone else lol)

 Create a file named `restaurant_menu.html` and build a fictional or real restaurant page.
 Be creative with the restaurant's name, theme, and menu items!